January 28, 2021

 Professor Ferguson-Bohnee is a member of the Pointe-au-Chien Indian Tribe.
 She is the Director of the Indian Legal Clinic, Faculty Director of the Indian Legal Program, and Clinical Professor of Law at the Sandra Day O’Connor College of Law at Arizona State University.

 Professor Ferguson-Bohnee has substantial experience in Indian law, election law and voting rights, and status clarification for tribes.
 Professor Ferguson-Bohnee has testified before the United States Senate Committee on Indian Affairs and the Louisiana State Legislature regarding tribal recognition.
 She successfully assisted four bayou tribes in obtaining recognition from the State of Louisiana.
-She has also been involved in advocating for the rights of unrecognized tribes in response to environmental disasters.
+She has also been involved in assisting unrecognized tribes in response to environmental disasters.

 Professor Ferguson-Bohnee received her Bachelors degree with Honors in Native American Studies with an Emphasis in Policy and Law from Stanford University and her Juris Doctorate from Columbia University School of Law with a certificate in Foreign and Comparative Law.